 Using certain substances may affect how long sex lasts, in that it can affect a person's sexual desire, arousal, and ability to orgasm.
 For people with penises, drinking too much can make it harder to get and keep an erection, or to reach orgasm.
-For people with clitorises, alcohol may increase testosterone levels (triggering more desire) but can decrease genital responsiveness (making arousal, lubrication, and having orgasms harder).
+For people with clitorises, alcohol may increase testosterone levels (triggering more desire) but can decrease genital responsiveness5 (making arousal, lubrication, and having orgasms harder).

 Sometimes different situations, different partners, how happy you are in your relationship, and other contextual factors can affect how your mind and body respond to sex—and how long sex lasts.
 For example, for some people, it might be easier to reach orgasm quickly when you're focused, aroused, and with a partner who knows your body well, whereas it might take longer to have an orgasm when you're distracted, anxious, or unable to relax with your partner.